 Some recommended scuba diving schools include Tioman Beach Resort Dive Centre, B&J Dive Center, DiveAsia and Fisherman Divers.
 Beginner and fun dives are also available if you are not keen on diving certifications.

 For snorkelling, some resorts may have their own reef area that you can snorkel around, so check with your hotel for good Pulau Tioman deals beforehand.
 Otherwise, consider Paya beach, Tekek and Ayer Batang (also known as ABC) for great snorkelling places.

 And the best snorkelling site?
 Check out the area nearby Pulau Tulai, popularly known as Coral Island.
 There’s a good chance you might find some dolphins during your snorkelling trip!

 What a nice catch!
 Source: arshadahmad.wordpress.com

-Yes, you can go deep-sea fishing at Pulau Tioman beach resort!
+Yes, you can go deep-sea fishing at Pulau Tioman beach resorts!
 Such trips can be arranged from fishing charters there.
-However, you are only allowed to fish at least 25 kilometres from the coast, since any form of fishing out of the advised guideline is prohibited considering the island is within the Marine Park.
+However, you are only allowed to fish at least 25 kilometres from the coast, since any form of fishing out of the advised guideline is prohibited, considering that the island is within the Marine Park.

 The path less travelled in the jungles of Pulau Tioman.
 Source: travellingking.com

 You could also go jungle trekking and explore the paths less taken in the jungles of Pulau Tioman beach resort.
 There are two popular tracks, one from Tekek to Monkey Bay and the other from Tekek to Juara.
-Trekking could take 2 hours or more, and do tread with caution as the routes are not well used.
+Trekking could take 2 hours or more, and do tread with caution, for the routes are not well used.